 About

-MATRIA Holistic Midwifery is rooted in a calling to protect and honor the sacred physiology of birth.
+MATRIA Holistic Midwifery is rooted in a calling to protect and honor the physiology of birth with attentiveness and respect.

-Shaped through the work and experience of midwife, Rachel Fracassa, the practice is grounded in the conviction that the body carries an innate wisdom to birth, one that unfolds best when given respect, space, and reverence.
+Shaped through the work and experience of midwife Rachel Fracassa, the practice is grounded in the conviction that the body reflects intentional order — and that birth unfolds best when given thoughtful care, appropriate space, and wise support.

-Each birth space is approached with both the skills of a midwife and the lived perspective of a mother, honoring the profound transformations of pregnancy, birth, and the ongoing work of mothering.
+Each birth space is approached with the skills of a trained midwife and the lived perspective of a mother — honoring the profound transformations of pregnancy, birth, and the ongoing work of mothering with humility and steadiness.

 Foundations in Midwifery

 Before formal midwifery training, Rachel Fracassa lived many of the questions she now helps other women navigate.
-Several of her own births were self-directed, giving her a firsthand understanding of autonomy, intuition, and embodied trust, values that shape the way she approaches care.
+Several of her own births were self-directed, giving her a firsthand understanding of discernment, responsibility, and the weight of decision-making in pregnancy and birth.
+Those experiences continue to shape the way she approaches care today.

 Her midwifery education unfolded through apprenticeship with midwives across Central Missouri and the Kansas City area.
-Each mentor brought a distinct style and philosophy, reinforcing a core truth that has stayed with her: there is no single right way to support birth.
-Skilled midwifery is responsive, relational, and rooted in both clinical knowledge and lived experience.
+Each mentor brought a distinct style and philosophy, reinforcing a core truth that has stayed with her: skilled midwifery is responsive, relational, and grounded in both sound clinical knowledge and lived experience.

-Long before entering midwifery, Rachel worked with women and families around food sensitivities and nutritional shifts, beginning in 2007.
-This early work centered on pattern recognition, helping women notice how food, stress, and daily rhythms affected their energy, cycles, and overall sense of balance.
+Long before entering midwifery, Rachel worked with women and families around nutrition and daily habits beginning in 2007.
+This early work focused on practical shifts — noticing how food, rest, stress, and routine influence energy, cycles, and overall well-being.
+That attentiveness to rhythm and whole-person care continues to inform her midwifery practice.

 Focused Skills and Practice